kaifishr/kaifishr.github.io/_posts/2020-12-19-adaptive-learning-rate-method.md

 As can be seen, the newly introduced parameter $$\alpha$$ determines the effect of the correction term on the weight update.

-With the derivation above it is also possible to derive an update scheme for a global learning rate $$\eta^{(t)}$$ that is the same for all parameters.
-In this case we use the gradient information of all parameters to compute a single learning rate.
-To do this, we can write the last term in Equation \eqref{eq:learning_rate_update} as follows
+It is also possible to derive an update scheme for a learning rate $$\eta^{(t)}$$ that is the same for all parameters.
+In this case we pool the gradient information of all parameters to compute a single global learning rate.
+To do this, we can write the last term of Equation \eqref{eq:learning_rate_update} as follows

 \begin{equation}\label{eq:dLdeta_global}
     \frac{dL^{(t)}}{d\eta^{(t-1)}} = \frac{1}{||\Omega||} \sum_{i \in \Omega} \frac{dL^{(t)}}{dw_{i}^{(t)}}\frac{dw_{i}^{(t)}}{d\eta^{(t-1)}}